mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 #### chai and chai-dom

 If you're using [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/)
-to write your tests you are already used to more readable assertions since Chai emphasizes an expressive language and readable style for their assertions.
+to write your tests, you are already used to more readable assertions since Chai emphasizes an "expressive language and readable style" for their assertions.

 Fortunately for Chai there is a plugin called [`chai-dom`](https://github.com/nathanboktae/chai-dom) which provides even better assertions so that we could rewrite our assertions